etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/JSON_REST_Web_Services.md

 The data is contained in the data field, the data maybe a single JSON object or a JSON array with JSON objects.
 If you update a single object then the id may be passed in as part of the URL.
 In general it is better to set the id in the object.
 For objects which are updated only the changed fields need to be passed in.

-To do an add operation the same data format as above should be used without values for the id.
+To do an add operation, the same data format as above should be used without values for the id.

 The response of an add or update action contains the updated/added object.
-In case of an add action the id is passed back together with the other properties.
+In case of an add action, the id is passed back together with the other properties.